 Bounce Back

-The Bounce Back Collective is a project designed to explore the healing power of creative spaces.
-Bounce Back is designed to support resilience in children and youth by thoughtfully engaging the community with arts and intergenerational dialogue for transformative healing.
-Bounce Back is a program funded by the Department of Health and Human Services' (HHS) Behavioral Health Coordinating Council Subcommittee on Children and Youth as part of their work to advance the President's Unity Agenda and Mental Health Strategy and HHS' Roadmap for Behavioral Health Integration.
-Our project was selected from a pool of over 500 Resilience Challenge applicants nationwide.
-IWES joins 14 other finalists in this challenge and will compete to showcase community-led solutions to support resilience in children and youth.
+Bounce Back is a project designed to explore the healing power of creative spaces.
+It supports resilience in children and youth by thoughtfully engaging the community with arts and intergenerational dialogue for transformative healing.
+Funded by the Department of Health and Human Services' (HHS) Behavioral Health Coordinating Council Subcommittee on Children and Youth, Bounce Back is part of their work to advance the President's Unity Agenda and Mental Health Strategy and HHS' Roadmap for Behavioral Health Integration.
+The project was chosen from a pool of over 500 Resilience Challenge applicants nationwide and in June of 2024, was selected as a co-runner-up in the Challenge.

-The Bounce Back Collective will:
+– Tyronae Smith, Bounce Back Collective member

 “By recognizing the value of artists in the community